[HISTORY: Adopted by the Mayor and Council of the Borough of Glassboro 7-27-2004 by Ord. No. 04-26. Amendments noted where applicable.]

 [Amended 3-22-2005 by Ord.
 No. 05-12; 4-22-2008 by Ord.
 No. 08-31; 5-13-2008 by Ord.
 No. 08-34]

 Registration fee.
-The annual registration fee for each rental unit shall be $160.
-The annual registration fee shall include all inspections and one reinspection at no additional fee.
+The annual registration fee for each rental unit shall be $160, due no later than July 31 of each year but prior to a change of tenant.
+The annual registration fee shall include one inspection and one reinspection at no additional fee.

 Reinspection fee.
 The fee for any reinspection (second and subsequent) shall be $35 per inspection.

-Change of occupancy inspection.
-No fee for any change of occupancy inspection.
+Change of occupancy inspection: no fee for any additional change of occupancy inspection during the rental year (July 1 to June 30).

 Late fee.
 Failure to submit a completed rental application to the Department by the due date or prior to any change of occupancy will be subject to a late fee of $50.